Primitive Baptist Doctrine and

 delusion.
 If the former, then how are we to account for his able

-defence of many glorious truths?
+defense of many glorious truths?
 But if the latter, then it

 illustrates a great truth, that zeal, erudition and power of